bachtron/vicohome-bridge-addon/README.md

 No manual host/port config is needed in the add-on; it grabs them from the MQTT service automatically.

+### Troubleshooting & verbose logging

+If you are chasing down missing events or telemetry, edit the add-on configuration and set `log_level` to `debug`.
+The bridge will:

+- Dump previews of every Vicohome event payload that arrives
+- Summarize and log the battery/Wi-Fi/online telemetry pushed to MQTT
+- Include counts and raw previews of each `vico-cli devices list` call

+These extra details make it easier to see what the Vicohome cloud is returning and why certain entities may not update.

 ---

 ### 4. Verify that entities are created